-The Nominating Committee has now commenced work to develop its list of nominees for the positions of President, Vice-President and Councillors for the 2018/2019 Council election.
-The Committee is seeking referrals or expressions of interest for its list of nominees.
+The Nominating Committee has completed its work to develop its list of nominees for the positions of President, Vice President and Councillors for the 2018/2019 Council election.
+The Nominating Committee's list of candidates can be found on the Nominating Committee Candidates page.

 Election packages, including the candidate statements will be made available to all members in September when voting opens, and the election count will take place on October 5, 2018.

 Those elected will take office at the Annual General Meeting on October 20, 2018.